kristinemlarson/gnssrefl/docs/README_vwc.md

 ### 2. Estimate Phase

 For reasons described by Clara Chew in her [first paper](https://www.kristinelarson.net/wp-content/uploads/2015/10/Chew_etal_Proof.pdf), we use phase instead of RH or amplitude to derive soil moisture.
 We need to know which satellites to use.
+And we need a starting solution for RH, i.e. *a priori* RH.

 You should use <code>vwc_input</code> to pick the best satellite tracks.
 The default will be to use rising and setting L2C satellites arcs.